Twilio SendGrid

 Authenticate your domain in Twilio SendGrid

-Domain Authentication is required to improve deliverability and build trust with inbox providers and recipients.
+You need to authenticate your domain to improve email delivery and build trust with email providers and recipients.

 To authenticate your domain:

 You'll need access to your DNS host.
-If needed, ask your technical team for help.
+If you need help, ask your technical team.

 Allow time for domain verification

-Verification usually takes under an hour but may take longer.
+Verification usually takes less than an hour but might take longer.

 Create an API key

-- We recommend including the word "Bloomreach" when setting your API Key name so that you don't delete it by accident.
+1. Give your key a name.
+We recommend including "Bloomreach" in your API Key name so you don't delete it by mistake.

 Important

-Copy your API key right away—it’s only shown once.
-Store it somewhere safe as we won't be able to retrieve or restore it.
+Copy your API key right away—it's only shown once.
+Save it somewhere safe because we can't get it back or restore it.

 Add Twilio SendGrid Email integration